The following is excerpted from ROCK & ROLL’S WAR AGAINST GOD, available as a free eBook from

 Muddy Waters ignored his grandmother, but she was right.
 He was playing the devil’s music, the music that fit his immoral lifestyle like a hand and glove.

 When Charlie Patton started playing the blues, his preacher father looked upon it as a sin.
 “To a man of God, guitar picking was a sin, and playing reels and other sinful tunes at parties and picnics where gambling and fornication were rampant was tantamount to selling one’s soul to the devil.
-So when Bill [Charlie Patton’s father] caught his son making music, he considered it his Christian duty to deliver stern warnings and, as the warnings continued to go unheeded, increasingly severe corporal punishment” (Deep Blues, p.
+So when Bill [Charlie Patton’s father] caught his son making music, he considered it his Christian duty to deliver stern warnings and, as the warnings continued to go unheeded, increasingly severe corporal punishment” (Palmer, Deep Blues, p.
 51).

 Charlie ignored his father, wasted his life on liquor and loose women, and died at age 43 of a heart attack.